Iqbal´s DLQ Help

 So the execution plan will be as follows:

-1. Create a dummy kubeconfig file from a template to allow the first Terraform plan to run
+1. Create a dummy kubeconfig file from a template to allow the first OpenTofu plan to run

-3. Create the cluster via the first Terraform apply
+3. Create the cluster via the first OpenTofu apply

 4. Generate the kubeconfig file via terraform_data calling OCI CLI and overwrite the dummy kubeconfig file

-5. The first Terraform will be able to create the cluster but not the Datadog agent, as the Terraform providers will be initialized with the dummy kubeconfig file still and won't pick up the new kubeconfig file
+5. The first OpenTofu run will be able to create the cluster but not the Datadog agent, as the providers will be initialized with the dummy kubeconfig file still and won't pick up the new kubeconfig file

-6. Run a second Terraform plan to create the Datadog agent
+6. Run a second OpenTofu plan to create the Datadog agent

 Helm and Kubernetes Providers: